akihikodaki/dts/doc/dts_gsg/sys_reqs.rst

 Authorized login session
 ------------------------
-In DPDK Test Suite, communication was established based on authorized ssh session.
-All ssh connection to each other will skip password interactive phase for remote server has been authorized.
+In DPDK Test Suite, support communication be established based on authorized ssh session.
+All ssh connection to each other will skip password interactive phase if remote server has been authorized.

 In tester, you can use tool ssh-copy-id to save local available keys on DUT, thus create authorise login session between tester and DUT.
 By the same way, you can create authorise login session between tester and itself.